Would you like to wake up early?

 7. Track your progress like a boss

-I found out checking email and social media late at night is a bad idea because I find it hard to sleep afterwards.
+For the first few weeks, I recorded when I got up, how long I slept, and when I went to bed.
+I found out checking email and social media late at night is a bad idea because I find it hard to sleep afterward.

 I don’t get up early every day, 365 days a year.